Custom Software Development — “Custom Software vs Off-the-Shelf: How to Decide Without Regretting It”

 • Integrations are critical (and current tools don’t connect well)

-• You need role-based access and business rules that tools can’t handle
+• You need role-based access and business rules that COTS tools can’t handle

 • You’ve outgrown your current system and patchwork solutions